 Peak Popularity: mid 1500’s-present day

-It was in France in the 17th century during the reign of Marie Antoinette that fascinators found their way to the tops of women’s heads.
+A Fascinator is a headpiece purely used for decoration and tends to sit forward on the head; not covering the crown.
+The first fascinators can be traced back to European royalty with the first styles appearing in the Tudor era in England in the court of King Henry VIII in the middle of the 16th century and then resurfacing in 17th Century France, during the reign of Marie Antoinette.
 The Queen was known for wearing wigs that could be up to 2 feet high and would be adorned with feathers, flags, butterflies and even stuffed animals and miniature ships!
-During the reign of King George III in the late 1700s, the Duchess Georgiana Spencer of Devonshire, who was renowned for setting fashion trends, wore enormous Ostrich plumes in her hair and every society woman followed suit.
+During the reign of King George III in the late 1700s, the Duchess Georgiana Spencer of Devonshire, renowned for setting fashion trends, wore enormous Ostrich plumes in her hair and society women followed suit.
+Today, Fascinators are widely associated with Kate Middleton, or should we say Her Royal Highness Catherine, the Duchess of Cambridge.
+She is rarely seen without a fantastic and unique Fascinator.

 THE CLOCHE